 I knew I'd get some commenters saying the same generic things people say.
 People love to spout trite soundbites and act as if they are original.
-It makes for a wonderful discussion when the same things are said over and over again!
+It makes for an excellent discussion when the same things are said over and over again!

 But just because you say something that's nice, that doesn't make it true.